Criminal Justice Clinic

 Defense and Prosecution Advocacy

 The Criminal Justice Clinic is designed to teach student attorneys about the theory and practice of advocacy in the criminal and juvenile justice systems with the knowledge that these skills apply to lawyering in many other settings.
 The clinic practices in Maryland.
-The clinic offers opportunities for second and third year students to participate in either defense or prosecution, and occasionally, both.
+The clinic offers opportunities for second and third year students to participate in either defense or prosecution.

 Defense semester: Most clients of the clinic face charges in Montgomery County, although we sometimes represent clients with charges in other Maryland counties.
 We represent adults and juveniles; the majority of our clients are adults.
 Under the close supervision of a faculty supervisor, student attorneys are responsible for all aspects of their cases, from the first client meeting to courtroom advocacy.
 Student attorneys experience many aspects of representing clients, including developing a case theory, interviewing witnesses, researching the law, negotiating with prosecutors, arguing motions, conducting hearings, and most importantly, learning about the lawyer-client relationship.
 Some student attorneys represent clients whose cases go to trial.
 Even those cases that are resolved short of trial provide opportunities for extensive client contact, case theory development, fact investigation, and trial preparation.
 Student attorneys work in teams of two and meet at least weekly with their faculty supervisor to discuss their cases.
 They also meet weekly as a group in a two hour seminar and one hour case rounds that focus on client interviewing and counseling, fact investigation and case theory, as well the strategy, tactics and ethics of criminal defense work.